MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 This output illustrates a few different things:
 1. Comparing the returned result to the pre-measurement `DumpMachine`, it clearly does _not_ illustrate the post-QFT superposition over basis states.
     A measurement only returns a single basis state, with a probability determined by the amplitude of that state in the system's wavefunction.
 2. From the post-measurement `DumpMachine`, we see that measurement _changes_ the state itself, projecting it from the initial superposition over basis states to the single basis state that corresponds to the measured value.

-If we were to repeat this operation many times, we would see the result statistics begin to illustrate the equally weighted superposition of the post-QFT state that give rise to a random result on each shot.
+If we were to repeat this operation many times, we would see the result statistics begin to illustrate the equally weighted superposition of the post-QFT state that gives rise to a random result on each shot.
 _However_, besides being inefficient and still imperfect, this would nevertheless only reproduce the relative amplitudes of the basis states, not the relative phases between them.
 The latter is not an issue in this example, but we would see relative phases appear if given a more complex input to the QFT than $\ket{000}$.